TestFirstNet/TestFirst.Net/README.md

 Some existing ones are 'AString', 'AnInt', 'ADecimal', 'ADateTime', 'AList','ADictionary', 'AnInstance'.
 Others are for you to write for your own objects.
 The neat thing is this can then be reused across tests.

 There is a code generator to generate matchers automatically for each of your objects.
+See the section on code generation.

 Usage
 ============